 In 2019, non-manufacturing industries accounted for over 90% of the Pittsburgh MSA employment base.
 The loss of once-dominant, heavy water-use manufacturing such as steel and food processing has had a negative impact on the Authority's residential users.
 Decline in regional manufacturing over the past two decades has shifted a significant portion of the Authority's cost burden to residential users who have declined as well over the past decade.
 This decline in consumption base, combined with outside regulatory emphasis on reducing overflows, will have a dramatic impact on rates for years to come.
 Additionally, during 2020 the impact of the restrictions imposed by the State of Pennsylvania in response to the coronavirus disease 2019 (COVID-19) on commercial industries such as retail, entertainment, and restaurants and bars amongst many others, had a direct impact on commercial consumption.
-This decrease in 2020 commercial consumption was partially offset by an increase in residential consumption, as much of the local workforce was able to work from their residences and limited travel.
-2021 continued to see decreases in consumption, with a reversal of the gain in residential consumption experienced in 2020.
+This decrease in 2020 commercial consumption was partially offset by an increase in residential consumption as much of the local workforce was able to work from their residences and limited travel.
+2022 and 2021 continued to see decreases in consumption with a reversal of the gain in residential consumption experienced in 2020.

-- Billed flow for 2021 of 18,774,707 tgal (thousands of gallons) decreased by 447,975 tgal.
-Residential consumption decreased in 2021 by 539,496 tgal, which was partially offset by an increase in commercial consumption by 91,522 tgal. - In 2021, the Authority treated 69,898,600 tgal, of which 18,774,707 tgal was billed.
+- Billed flow for 2022 of 18,805,954 tgal (thousands of gallons) increased slightly by 31,247 tgals.
+As seen in 2021, increases in commercial consumption offset decreases in residential consumption as the area continues to recover from the COVID-19 pandemic.
+Billed flow for 2021 of 18,774,707 tgal decreased by 447,975 tgal.
+Residential consumption decreased in 2021 by 539,496 tgal, which was partially offset by an increase in commercial consumption by 91,522 tgal. - In 2022, the Authority treated 70,815,400 tgal, of which 18,805,954 tgal was billed.
+Stated differently, the Authority billed for 26.56% of the water it treated.
+In 2021, the Authority treated 69,898,600 tgal, of which 18,774,707 tgal was billed.
 Stated differently, the Authority billed for 26.86% of the water it treated.
 During 2020, the Authority treated 69,580,700 tgal, for which it billed 19,222,682 tgal, or 27.63% of what was treated was actually billed to customers.
-The difference between what is treated vs. that which is billed is attributed to direct inflow of storm water from combined sewer communities served and groundwater infiltration into the system from old and deteriorating sewer lines throughout the service area.
-2021 estimated annual precipitation was 40.53 inches, which was slightly more than the 2020 estimated annual precipitation of 39.33 inches. - The Authority maintained compliance with all debt covenants required by the governing Trust Indentures. - Debt Service Coverage, when allowing for available revenue funds on hand at the beginning of the year was 5.03, which greatly exceeded the 1.10 Trust Requirements.
-In addition, standalone coverage without consideration to beginning balances was 1.89, which exceeded the required 1.00 Trust Requirement. - On October 28, 2021, the Board of Directors (Board) adopted multi-year rate structure increasing customer service charges 7 percent for in 2022, 7 percent in 2023, 7 percent in 2024, 7 percent in 2025, and 7 percent in 2026.
+The difference between what is treated vs. that which is billed is attributed to direct inflow of storm water from combined sewer communities served and groundwater infiltration into the system from old and deteriorating sewer lines throughout the service area. - The Authority maintained compliance with all debt covenants required by the governing Trust Indentures. - Debt Service Coverage, when allowing for available revenue funds on hand at the beginning of the year was 5.94, which greatly exceeded the 1.10 Trust Requirements.
+In addition, standalone coverage without consideration to beginning balances was 2.11, which exceeded the required 1.00 Trust Requirement. - On October 28, 2021, the Board of Directors (Board) adopted multi-year rate structure increasing customer service charges 7 percent for in 2022, 7 percent in 2023, 7 percent in 2024, 7 percent in 2025, and 7 percent in 2026.